lhqqq/MetaScleraSeg/README.md

 )

 - The trained models can be downloaded via: [[Baidu Drive]]
-- The code structure is based on
+- The code structure is based on [MTL-template](https://github.com/yaoyao-liu/meta-transfer-learning) and [Pytorch-Segmentation](https://github.com/yassouali/pytorch_segmentation).

 ## How to run the code?

 ```